 Over the years, a lot had changed.
 I learned that diets and restrictions don’t work.
 I learned more about the negative effects of dieting on our physical and mental health.
 That our weight does not define us.
 That to be truly happy and healthy, I needed to enjoy all the foods, without feeling guilty.
 My confidence and knowledge in myself had increased.
 My relationship with food had dramatically improved, the only thing standing in my way of making complete peace with food was my own restriction of sugar.
 I didn’t feel like it affected me and I felt great, but reintroducing sugar made me realize what I was missing.

 Honestly, I missed enjoying dessert with my family at Christmas.
 I missed baking, for myself and for others.
 Most of all, I missed the connection and experience you can get from food.
 An ice cream cone with friends after a day at the beach.
 Cake for a birthday.
 Food is so much more than just fuel.

 I got married in September of 2019 and I traveled to Europe for 3 months with my new husband.
 During our time in Europe, I ate what I wanted and I enjoyed the experience, food and all.
 I ate gelato in Italy.
-I had pains au chocolat in Paris and I ate chocolate in Switzerland.
+I had chocolatines in Paris and I ate chocolate in Switzerland.
 It was an amazing experience and I would have missed a lot if I was still restricting my diet.

-I only eat food that I truly enjoy and that means having at least a bite of chocolate most days.
+I only eat food that I truly enjoy and that means having at least one bite of chocolate most days.
 I listen to and respect my hunger signals.
 I don’t let food stop me from fully enjoying life.

 It’s a long process, but it’s absolutely worth it.

 If you’re struggling with your relationship with food, I encourage you to seek help from a dietitian that focuses on eating disorders and/or intuitive eating.
-Surround yourself with health professionals that practice with a Health At Every Size Approach and that will support you through the process.
+Surround yourself with health professionals that practice with a Health At Every Size approach and that will support you through the process.